Manavbangotra/Manavbangotra/README.md

 ### Hi there 👋

-- 🔭 I’m currently working with Data Science and AI.
+- 🔭 I’m currently working with Data Engineering.
-- 🌱 I’m currently learning React.JS
+- 🌱 I’m currently learning Apache Spark.
 - 👯 I’m looking forward to opportunities.
 - 💬 Ask me about anything you want.
 - 📫 How to reach me: https://www.instagram.com/manav_bangotra/